Ebazhanov/linkedin-skill-assessments-quizzes/microsoft-excel/microsoft-excel-quiz.md

 - [ ] It adds data from cell D18 of Sheet1 and cell D18 of Sheet4
 - [ ] It adds alla data in the range A1:D18 in Sheet1,Shee2, Shee3, and Sheet4
 - [ ] It adds data from cell A1 of Sheet1 and cell D18 of Sheet4

+#### Q118.
+You realize that you named a table Quraters and you want to correct it to be Quarters.
+How could you accomplish this ?

+- [x] On the Table Design tab (Windows) or Table tab (Mac), rename the table in the Table Name box.
+- [ ] Copy the table to another worksheet and rename it Quarters.
+- [ ] Right click in the table and select Rename.
+- [ ] On the Table Design tab (Windows) or Table tab (Mac), click Name Manager.

+#### Q119.
+Which function is best used to look up and retrieve data from a specific row in a table?

+- [ ] HLOOKUP
+- [ ] MATCH
+- [x] VLOOKUP
+- [ ] ADDRESS